joez2450/sep11-freedom-project/tool/learning-log.md

   onClick(() => go("start"));
 ```

-Next Steps: Try to make a simple game of my own and continue to watch tutorials to learn new components
+Next Steps: To continue to watch tutorials to learn new components and to build on the game

+### 11/18/24
+* This week, my main agenda was to continue to learn components that Kaboom has to offer and add more to the tutorial game

 <!--

 ### X/X/XX: